FreeTAKTeam/DigitalPy/README.md

 ## Routing
 Routing is the process of selecting the correct Controller for a given Request.
 DigitalPy distinguishes between internal and external routing.
 DP inspects the action key formed from it's sender, context and action name and parameters (if any).
 * Sender: the original emitter of the request (e.g. a component in external routing)
-* Context: in certain circostances the same Sender can reuse the same action name
+* Context: in certain circumstances  the same Sender can reuse the same action name
 * Action: the name of the Action that is called

 ### Internal routing